cjprieb/Bookmarker/notes.md

 * 4 - update from summary panel
 * 8 - add tv shows tab
 * figure out what to do if the url doesn't generate a manga match

+BUGS
+* No title or chapter links for media summaries